gitShibi/JMS-Stock-Market-Analysis/README.md

 ### Acknowledgments & Contributions
 This project was developed as part of a stock market forecasting study.
 We would like to express our sincere gratitude to Dr. Menor Tekeba for his invaluable guidance and support throughout the project.
 We also extend our appreciation to OpenAI and Statsmodels Documentation for providing insights into ARIMA models, as well as TensorFlow and Keras Documentation for their comprehensive resources on LSTM model training.
 Additionally, we acknowledge the contributions of various financial data providers for supplying the stock market data that made this analysis possible.
 Contributors:
-•	[Jemila Muhdin, Melat Miheretab, Shibeshi Getachew] - Model development, data analysis, and report writing.
+•	[Jemila Muhidin, Melat Miheretab, Shibeshi Getachew] - Model development, data analysis, and report writing.